cometbft/cometbft/spec/p2p/reactor/README.md

 Two important observations regarding the implementation of the `Receive` method:

-1. Concurrency: the implementation should consider concurrent invocations of the `Receive` method carrying messages received from different peers.
+1. Concurrency: the implementation should consider concurrent invocations of the `Receive` method carrying messages from different peers, as the interaction with different peers is independent and messages can be received in parallel.
-   This is possible because the interaction with different peers is independent and messages can be received in parallel.
+1. Non-blocking: the implementation of the `Receive` method is expected not to block, as it is invoked directly by the receive routines of the `Peer` instances.
-1. Non-blocking: the implementation of the `Receive` method is expected to be non-blocking, as it is invoked by the peers' receive routines.
+   In other words, while `Receive` does not return, other messages from that peer cannot be delivered to this or to other reactors.